Fred. Olsen and the RNLI

 Fred.
 Olsen Cruise Lines is proud to the RNLI’s longest-standing corporate partner, with a history that spans more than 50 years.

-It all started in the 1960’s, when RNLI volunteer Howard Bell and his wife Poppy started fundraising onboard a Fred.
-Olsen cruise ships.
+It all started in the 1960s when RNLI volunteer Howard Bell and his wife Poppy started fundraising onboard a Fred.
+Olsen cruise ship.

 Since then, our relationship has grown and the generosity of Fred.
-Olsen passengers and crews has made a lifesaving difference at the RNLI.
+Olsen passengers and crew has made a lifesaving difference at the RNLI.

 - three mobile training units

-- the development and funding of three lifeboat launching trolleys.
+- the development and cost of three lifeboat launching trolleys